☆ Music reviews ☆

 07-04-25 ☆☆☆☆☆

 I'll be opening this Music section with an absolute masterpiece to me, and probably one of the most important entries related to this site.
 I owe the name and most of the inspiration for this to Nujabes and Samurai Champloo.
-Nujabes has became to be one of my all time favorites artists.
+Nujabes has become to be one of my all time favorites artists.

 Last year, I've seen that OMA dropped some songs along with Shing02, and it made me really happy to know that he's still singing the songs he made with Mr. Seba, but I didn't know that they were on tour until a couple of months ago when I discovered the live shows on YouTube.
 It's surprising how these guys can play hip hop songs that were originally made mostly of samples, and how they adapted them to make it sound amazingly good with live instruments.